Your Simple Guide To Caring For A Four Week Old Kitten

 What Should a 4 Week Old Kitten be Doing?

 If you find a 4 week old kitten, try your best to find the mother.

 Kittens this young desperately need their mother to help them get big and strong.
 However, if no mother is found, that is not a death sentence to your kitty.
 Educate yourself, get the supplies you need, and become the kitty mother of the world!

 Remember to have patience throughout this whole process, especially if this is your first time handling orphaned kittens.
 Everything will come with time and getting frustrated won’t help anyone.

 The most important things for them right now are warmth, shelter, and food.
-If they have that and are starting to gain weight as they should then you doing good!
+If they have that and are starting to gain weight as they should then you are doing good!

 And that means in a few days you will move onto week FIVE!!!
 WHAT!!!.
 Are you guys ready for that one?!
 Soon you will have adult cats on your hands!